bzacovic/website-example/README.md

 - Enter the domain into the Settings > Pages tab
 <img src="README_images/domain.png" width="300"/>

-- In the DNS settings of your domain registrar, create a CNAME record that points to `YOUR_USERNAME.github.io`
+- In the DNS settings of your domain registrar, create a type "CNAME" record that points to `YOUR_USERNAME.github.io`

-- In order for your apex domain (e.g. yourdomain.com) to work, you will need to create four A records that point to the IP addresses `185.199.108.153`, `185.199.109.153`, `185.199.110.153`, and `185.199.111.153`.
+- In order for your apex domain (e.g. yourdomain.com) to work, you will need to create four type "A" records that point to the IP addresses `185.199.108.153`, `185.199.109.153`, `185.199.110.153`, and `185.199.111.153`.
 Your overall records under "DNS settings" should look like this (in this example the GitHub account `maxjerdee` is using the custom domain `wikifermi.com`):
 <img src="README_images/DNS.png" width="300"/>

+8. **(Optional) Remove these instructions**
-8. **(Optional) Delete the `README_images` folder from your forked repository and edit this README, these are just instructions to get started.
-Can replace the `README.md` with something like:**
+- Delete the `README_images` folder from your forked repository.
+- Edit this README.
+Can replace the file with something like:

 ```
 ## Your Name's personal website